oceanmodeling/fabm-oxypom/README.md

 * The script `model_comparison.R` analyses the model output.

 If everything is correct, the figure `light_validation.png` should be produced.
-It displays a comparison of simulations using light implementation the default light implementation with the provided by `DO+BGC`.
+It displays a comparison of simulations using the default light implementation with the provided by `DO+BGC`.

 The entire procedure is included in `./testcases/run-light-testcase.sh`.